Updated 19th February 1999; 12th December 1999; 5th May 2001; 3rd May

 The Howling

 The main route to the far reaches from Gour Junction is to continue along the large, obvious passage.
 This very quickly reaches a much larger chamber.
-Sharp left here connects back to the Cascade Inlet and the start of Knotted Rope Series, whereas slightly to the left is a passage that requires a 5m ladder to drop down to where it rises to an aven and a squeeze down to a small stream passage and a climb up to a higher level passage on the right.
+Sharp left here connects back to the Cascade Inlet and the start of Knotted Rope Series.
+Slightly to the left is a passage that requires a 5m ladder to drop down to where it rises to an aven and a squeeze down to a small stream passage.
+This is followed by a climb up to a higher level passage on the right.

 The Howling is now the preferred way to the end of the cave, after a reappraisal and excavation in July/August 2015, since it requires no additional tackle.
 It may need digging out at the start of a caving season and some engineering work may dry it out completely.
 This route was used during the 2016 and 2017 explorations to the end of the cave.
 See this proposed solution to keep the crawl dry and open.
 Photos were taken of The Howling in August 2016 and a video in July 2017.